rust-lang/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

 description: "Rust, two years after 1.0"
 ---

+Rust is a language for confident, productive systems programming.
+It aims to make systems programming accessible to a wider audience, and to raise the ambitions of dyed-in-the-wool systems hackers.

 It's been two years since Rust 1.0 was released.
 Happy second birthday, Rust!

 ![Group picture from RustFest Berlin][group-pic]{:class="center"}